Overview

 - describe Kepler’s laws of motion and outline how they relate to Newton’s laws.

-- list the planets in the solar system in order of their distance from the sun and outline describe their composition.
+- list the planets in the Solar System in order of their distance from the Sun and describe their composition.

 - describe the distinguishing geological features of the terrestrial planets.